Serdar Tasiran

 serdar@berkeley.edu

 I received my MS and PhD from the University of California at Berkeley in 1995 and 1998 respectively.
 1998-2000, I was a research scientist at the Gigascale Systems Research Center.
 From 2000-2003, I was a research scientist at the DEC/Compaq/HP Systems Research Center (SRC).
 2003-2016, I was a professor at Koç University, Istanbul, Turkey.
 While at Koç University, I collaborated closely with (and was funded by) Microsoft Research, and had visiting appointments at Microsoft Research (Redmond, Cambridge, Bangalore), Univ.
 Paris VI, Univ.
 Paris VII, MIT, and EPFL.
-I am a Distinguished Research Fellow at Sabanci University, Istanbul, Turkey, and on the advisory board for computer engineering at Koc University.
-See here for my resume.
+I am a Distinguished Research Fellow at Sabanci University, Istanbul, Turkey, and on the advisory board for computer science at Sabanci University.
+I am a member of the IFIP Working Group WG 2.3 on Programming Methodology.

 Selected Publications prior to Amazon